zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/access.rst

 .. _bluetooth_mesh_access:

-Access
+Access layer
-######
+############

-The Bluetooth Mesh access layer is the application's interface to the mesh network.
+The access layer is the application's interface to the Bluetooth mesh network.
 The access layer provides mechanisms for compartmentalizing the node behavior into elements and models, which are implemented by the application.

 Mesh models
 ***********